orust-org/orust-OS/README.md

 ## How to Install and Use.

-Visit the [Installation Manual](https://github.com/orust-org/orust-OS/blob/main/docs/Installation-Manual.md)for guidance on how to Install and use Orust
+Visit the [Installation Manual](https://github.com/orust-org/orust-OS/blob/main/docs/Installation-Manual.md) for guidance on how to Install and run Orust

 ## Where is the code?